 Answer: A default VPC is a logically isolated virtual network in the AWS cloud that is automatically created for your AWS account the first time you provision Amazon EC2 resources.
 When you launch an instance without specifying a subnet-ID, your instance will be launched in your default VPC.

-30. What are the advantage of a default VPC ?
+30. What is the advantage of a default VPC?

 Answer: Yes.
 To launch an instance into nondefault VPCs you must specify a subnet-ID during instance launch.

 34. Can you create additional subnets in my default VPC, such as private subnets?

 Answer: Yes.
 To launch into nondefault subnets, you can target your launches using the console or the –subnet option from the CLI, API, or SDK.